Wisconsin’s alcohol industry gets behind update, greater enforcement of laws

 The three-tiered system was designed to prevent monopolies so the same entity could not produce and sell alcohol at the wholesale and retail levels.
 But the system has been criticized for years for not keeping up with changes in the industry, including the explosion of smaller craft breweries, the popularity of wedding barns and other innovations.

 The bill would require venues that sell or allow alcohol at special events, known generally as wedding barns, to either get a permit or alcohol license to operate legally.
-The measure would also allow brewers, winemakers and distillers to create retail locations without tap rooms to sell their own product.
-Under current law, brewers aren’t allowed to own their own retail store.

-It would also allow for craft breweries to sell products from other out-of-state breweries.
+The measure would also allow for craft breweries to sell products from other out-of-state breweries.
 Wineries could open earlier in the morning, at the same time as bars, to sell their products.
 The bill would also create new guidance for contract brewing, winemaking and distilling, a growing segment of the industry.

 The proposal addresses issues that have become a “daily pain in the butt for retailers,” said Brandon Scholz, president and CEO of the Wisconsin Grocers Association.